salvoton/parus/README.md

 | parus       | Default action |
 | parus [opt] | Other options  |

-The default action is to search and install packages.<br>
+The default action is to search for and install packages..<br>
-'*' means that the package is already installed.
+A '*' indicates that the package is already installed.

 ### Options:
 | Option   | Description                          |